SlowFast-SCI: Slow-Fast Deep Unfolding Learning for Spectral Compressive Imaging: Related Work

-\textbf{Model Distillation.} Model distillation~\cite{buciluǎ2006model_distill, hinton2015distilling} is a widely adopted technique for compressing large models into smaller ones by transferring knowledge from a pre-trained teacher to a student network.
-While early methods focused on soft-label supervision for classification tasks, subsequent work has extended distillation to various forms, including intermediate feature matching~\cite{romero2014fitnets}, attention transfer~\cite{Zagoruyko2017AT}, and data-free distillation~\cite{zhu2021data}.
-Distillation has also been applied to self-supervised learning~\cite{caron2021emerging}, multi-task learning~\cite{li2020knowledge}, and test-time adaptation~\cite{wang2021tent}.
-Existing distillation techniques primarily target semantic or classification tasks, leaving inverse problems—especially SCI‐based image reconstruction—largely unexplored.
-We address this by introducing a structural‐knowledge distillation framework that transfers imaging priors from a pre-trained backbone into a lightweight, fast‐unfolding student model.
-As a result, the student inherits the teacher’s robustness while remaining both efficient and adaptable during test‐time inference.
+\textbf{Model Distillation.} Model distillation~\cite{buciluǎ2006model_distill, hinton2015distilling} is a widely adopted method for transferring knowledge from a large teacher to a smaller student network.
+While initial methods used soft-label supervision, subsequent work extended distillation via intermediate feature matching~\cite{romero2014fitnets} and attention transfer~\cite{Zagoruyko2017AT}, and applied it to self-supervised learning~\cite{caron2021emerging} and TTA~\cite{wang2021tent}.
+Existing distillation primarily targets semantic tasks, leaving inverse problems---especially SCI-based image reconstruction---largely unexplored.
+We address this by introducing a structural-knowledge distillation framework that transfers imaging priors from a pre-trained backbone into a lightweight, fast-unfolding student model.
+The student thus inherits the teacher’s robustness while remaining both efficient and adaptable during test-time.